learning-zone/bootstrap-css-basics/README.md

 ## Q. How we can create a navbar in Bootstrap?

 To create a navbar in a bootstrap at first, we have to add the classes .navbar, .navbar-default to the `nav` tag.
-After this, we have to add the role=”navigation” to the above element, and this will help in accessibility.
+After this, we have to add the role="navigation" to the above element, and this will help in accessibility.

 We have added a header class .nav-header to the `div` element, which will include an `a` element with a class navbar brand.
 From this, we will get a text with a larger size.